 No matter their reason for pursuing it, an MEd opens doors for learners’ next career move while simultaneously preparing them for continued career success.
 Through a focus on theory and practice, students learn how to create change within the landscape of higher education.

 If your goal is to make a career change or further your current career, there is no shortage of opportunities available to those who have earned an MEd.
-Here’s a look at the top careers in higher education administration to consider.:
+Here’s a look at the top careers in higher education administration to consider.

-1. Provost: $143,783 per year
+1. Provost: $169,093

 A provost—also known as a “vice president” depending on the institution—typically serves as the second in command to the president of a college or university.
 Provosts help establish their school’s academic vision and work closely with deans and department heads to accomplish goals that will achieve the overarching mission.
 They also often oversee daily operations, such as allocating financial and human resources and hiring and retaining a diverse faculty.
 A master’s degree or higher is typically required for this role.

-2. Chief Academic Officer: $135,569 per year
+2. Chief academic officer: $142,948 per year

-Chief academic officers assess a school’s academic programs and work to ensure they meet state and federal policies.
+Chief academic officers assess a school’s academic programs and work to ensure they meet state and federal requirements.
 They typically also help hire and evaluate faculty and staff, as well as develop and implement new curricula and professional development initiatives.
 Chief academic officers typically hold a master’s degree, although a doctoral degree—such as an EdD—may sometimes be required.

-3. Vice President of Enrollment Management: $137,000 per year
+3. Vice president of enrollment management: $209,000 per year

 Vice presidents of enrollment management create and implement strategies to attract, enroll, and retain students.
 They aim to grow the number of students who apply, improve yield, and help their institution meet its enrollment goals.
 These professionals typically work with a number of other institutional departments—including financial aid, admissions, and registration—to ensure that their recruitment strategies are effective.

-4. Dean of Admissions: $91,830 per year
+4. Dean of admissions: $121,188 per year

 These professionals are responsible for managing the admissions department, which often oversees the institution’s student recruitment and communication efforts.
 The dean of admission’s goal is to yield high-talent, top-performing students.

-• Student Affairs: Student affairs often spans a variety of offices, such as diversity and inclusion, residence life, athletics, and student support services.
+- Student affairs: Student affairs often spans a variety of offices, such as diversity and inclusion, residence life, athletics, and student support services.
 A dean of student affairs will typically develop and assess nonacademic programs aimed at improving campus life and enriching the student experience, as well as handle disciplinary issues and communicate with students and their parents or legal guardians.

-• Research: A dean of research often collaborates with faculty to develop a strategy that supports short- and long-term research initiatives.
+- Research: A dean of research often collaborates with faculty to develop a strategy that supports short- and long-term research initiatives.
 They also strive to secure research funding, manage the research budget, and work to establish partnerships with industry-leading organizations.

-• Advancement: Otherwise known as “development,” the advancement office—and the dean who manages it—is responsible for raising money for their school from potential donors, which range from alumni and corporations to government policymakers and foundations.
+- Advancement: Otherwise known as “development,” the advancement office—and the dean who manages it—is responsible for raising money for their school from potential donors, which range from alumni and corporations to government policymakers and foundations.
 They then foster and maintain those donor relationships to guarantee all gifts are being used as initially intended.

-5. Director of Student Financial Aid: $85,144 per year
+5. Director of student financial aid: $95,289 per year

 Financial aid directors oversee the financial aid department, which is responsible for offering grants, managing loans, providing payment plans, and determining aid eligibility.
 These professionals hold regular meetings to discuss the protocol of their institution and any pending financial aid cases.
 Directors are responsible for making financial aid determinations if their department is unable to come to a conclusion; preparing applications for private, local, state, and federal funding; and proposing and implementing financial aid policies and procedures to ensure compliance.

-6. Director of Academic Advising: $75,788 per year
+6. Director of academic advising: $89,505 per year

 Directors of academic advising must understand student development theories and work proactively to address student needs and problems.
 These directors also work to ensure that their department is equipping students with the tools they need to achieve academic success.

-7. Education Consultant: $64,977 per year
+7. Education consultant: $67,747 per year

 Education consultants often work independently and advise students and their parents about higher education opportunities, including which schools align with their interests and any possible options outside of higher education.
 These professionals may administer exams to match students’ interests to career paths, provide career guidance, assist in the college application process, help prepare college essays, or provide financial aid advice.
 Education consultants must be up to date on all information related to the college application process.